akihikodaki/dts/test_plans/vf_pf_reset_test_plan.rst

      Promiscuous mode: disabled
      Allmulticast mode: enabled

-   the info status is consistent to the status before reset.
+   The info status is consistent to the status before reset.

 Test Case 2: vf reset -- create two vfs on one pf, run testpmd separately
 =========================================================================